Scan time: 2-3 minutes / Read time: 3-5 minutes

 ➡️ 5 questions for endless content

-Justin Welsh writes The Saturday Solopreneur, read by 200,000+ solo entrepreneurs each week.
+He runs The Saturday Essay, read by 200,000+ solo entrepreneurs each week.

 His one-person business cleared $10M without a team.

-He argues most solo creators burn out chasing new ideas every morning.
+His take: most solo creators burn out chasing a brand-new idea every morning.

-The fix is to take one moment you already lived.
+The fix?
+Take one moment you already lived.

 Then look at it from five angles, instead of hunting for five new topics.

-One lived moment becomes five issues — and the newsletter finally has a clear shape.
+One lived moment becomes five issues — and the newsletter finally has a shape.

-Say you raised your rate and the client said yes.
+Say he raised his rate and the client said yes.

-Teach how you did it, then question why it worked, then argue the contrarian take.
+He teaches the move, questions why it worked, then argues the contrarian take.

 Same moment, five angles, five issues — none of it invented.